hov3rcraft/homebridge-eufy-robovac/README.md

 ### Thank You

 * [mitchellrj](https://github.com/mitchellrj) - Did most of the legwork in figuring out how to talk to the Eufy
-* [seikan](https://github.com/seikan) - Provided a [great example](https://github.com/seikan/homebridge-xiaomi-mi-robot-vacuum) for how to expose a vacuum cleaner in homebridge/homekit
 * [apexad](https://github.com/apexad) - Created the [original version](https://github.com/apexad/homebridge-eufy-robovac) of the plugin.